AlexColmer/IaC-Infrastucture-as-code/README.md

 if this is written correctly then you should see posts runnig in your browser

 # Getting an ec2 instance done automaticlaly
+- before doing this you will need ansible to recognise yopu access and secert keys you do this by stroing them in a vault.
+- you will need to create a new folder structure with goup_vars then in that `all` and then in their you need a file called pass.yml
+- to do this we will need to run this command `sudo ansible-vault create pass.yml` when this is run you need to set a password and then insert your access and secret keys into the vault.
-- creat a new playbook called ec2.yml and in this playbok add this code
+- then creat a new playbook called ec2.yml and in this playbok add this code.
 ```
 ---